juanfernandes/juanfernandes-uk/src/blog/automated-open-graph-images-with-11ty-and-cloudinary.md

 ---
-layout: layouts/post.njk
+layout: "post"
-title: Automated Open Graph images with 11ty and Cloudinary
+title: "Automated Open Graph images with 11ty and Cloudinary"
-description: I wanted to find a way to dynamically generate a unique Opengraph images for each blog post automatically using post data, Cloudinary API & Eleventy
+description: "I wanted to find a way to dynamically generate a unique Opengraph images for each blog post automatically using post data, Cloudinary API & Eleventy"
 keywords:
   - facebook
   - twitter
   - social media
   - opengraph
   - cloudinary
   - ssg
   - eleventy
   - 11ty
-customPostImg: 'intro--code-img'
+customPostImg: "intro--code-img"
-postImage: 'v1579162296/computer-18363301920-1.jpg'
+postImage: "v1579162296/computer-18363301920-1.jpg"
-date: 2020-09-23T00:00:00+01:00
+date: 2020-09-23T00:00:00Z
 tags:
   - opengraph
   - cloudinary
   - ssg
   - eleventy
   - 11ty
 ---

-I wanted to find a way to dynamically generate a unique Open Graph (OG) image for each blog post or note automatically using post data, the Cloudinary API and Eleventy (11ty) for social sharing.
+I wanted to find a way to dynamically generate a unique Open Graph (OG) image for each blog post or note automatically using post data, the Cloudinary API and Eleventy (11ty) for social sharing.{.lead}

 The purpose of this solution is to save time by not having to manually create a blog post image for each post and make blog posts stand out more when shared on social media websites like Twitter for example.